nhhegde/outdoor_activities_map/README.md

 ## Description
 This application displays a map of outdoor activity locations on a google map.
 This application displays up to 25 outdoor activity locations around the given gps coordinate within the inputted radius.

+This application was built using responsive design principles and is usable on mobile, tablet, and smaller monitors.

 ## Requirements